Poetickz/logitic_classification/README.md

 Student: Alan Rocha

 ## About Logistic Classification
-The aim of the logistic classification is to determine whether or not an object x belongs to a class.
+The objective of the logistic classification is to determine whether or not an object x belongs to a class.
 To determine this, object x has multiple characteristics that help a model determine its class.

 In order to evaluate the object x, it must be evaluated with a hypothesis function, very similar as linear or multivariate regression.
 However, the hypothesis function must be changed, which must be: